isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-the-national-librarys-rare-maps-collection.md

 ---
-title: The National Library's Rare Maps Collection
+title: "The National Library's Rare Maps Collection "
 date: 2021-08-12
 permalink: /vol-10/issue-4/jan-march-2015/rare-map
 layout: post
 ---

 #### The National Library has a collection of rare maps dating back to the 15th century. **Makeswary Periasamy** shares the significance and history of these maps and their makers.

 The National Library's Rare Maps Collection forms part of the valuable Rare Materials Collection held in its Lee Kong Chian Reference Library.
 The collection contains topographic maps and navigational charts covering Singapore, Southeast Asia and Asia, as well as town plans and street maps of Singapore and Malaya.
 The majority of the maps were printed by European map- makers before 1945.